In Bristol Studio, Unit 19B Barton Hill Trading Est, Bristol BS5 9BB

 Man wearing a bowler hat

-Our web developer, The Chemistry Set, manages our Social Media and is responsible for developing and creating our campaigns and managing the day-to-day studio output on our Instagram and Facebook channels.
+The Chemistry Set, manages our website, and is also responsible for developing and creating our social media campaigns and day-to-day content for our Instagram and Facebook channels.

 Our Vision, Mission & Values